 The recycling of biomass involves playing with many factors.
 Moisture, gasses, temperature.
-Our little helper, in the process of transforming "waste" material into nutrient rich worm castings, is the common European compost worm.
+Our little helper, in the process of transforming "waste" material into nutrient rich vermicompost, is the common European compost worm.
 This fascinating but misunderstood creature is endemic to Europe, but nowadays it is to be found on every continent around the globe.
 Because of their healthy appetite and sociable behaviour, they are the "weapon of choice" for worm farmers.

 A look back